 To harness the benefits of iPaaS technology, you have to manage the biggest challenges that come with it.
 Here are the “cons” of iPaaS:

 1. A confusing array of iPaaS options:

-With a large pool of vendors offering cloud-based app integration tools – like DreamFactory, Dell Boomi, Informatica, Mulesoft, IBM App Connect, and Jitterbit – you may have a difficult time choosing between the options.
+There are a large pool of vendors offering cloud-based app integration tools – like DreamFactory, Dell Boomi, Informatica, Mulesoft, IBM App Connect, and Jitterbit.
+Due to this, you may have a difficult time choosing between the options.
 The fact that the iPaaS vertical lacks clarity on the base-level features to expect from an “iPaaS” doesn’t help with your selection process.